spacepy/dbprocessing/.github/pull_request_template.md

 help and feedback.
 To help us review your contribution, please consider the following points:

-- Do not create the PR out of master, but out of a separate branch.
+- Do not create the PR out of main, but out of a separate branch.

 - The PR title will be included directly in the release notes.
 It should summarize the changes, for example "Fix buildChildren when input files